Niharika-Ravela/Harry-potter-analysis/README.md

 What is the most popular location in each film?

 Which spells are used the most across the franchise?
-Do characters have a favorite spell?